-15.083 BF361 – Gracillariidae – Lithocolletinae – Phyllonorycter trifasciella – Banded Honeysuckle Leaf-miner – (Haworth, 1828) Adult Micro: CAT 1 – Distinctive Species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+15.083 BF361 – Gracillariidae – Lithocolletinae – Phyllonorycter trifasciella – Banded Honeysuckle Leaf-miner – (Haworth, 1828) Adult Micro: CAT 1 – Distinctive species unlikely to be confused with others – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Black – Uncertain/Unknown – Insufficient Data purple – Leaf Miner